Adventures & experiences in contemporary technology

 In the days prior to SAS version 8, this was something that needed to be immediately corrected.
 In these days of SAS character variables extending beyond 200 characters in length, it becomes a potential millstone around a SAS programmer’s neck.
 If you run a piece of code like this:

-x="[string with more than 262 characters (putting the actual string in wrecks the appearance of the blog)]";
+x="[string with more than 262 characters (putting in an actual string wrecks the appearance of the website)]";

 What you get back is the warning message at the heart of the matter.
 The code is legitimate and works fine but the spurious error is returned because SAS hasn’t found a closing quote by the required position and the 262 character limit is a hard constraint that cannot be extended.
 There is another way though: the new QUOTELENMAX option in SAS9.
 Setting it as follows removes the messages in most situations (yes, I did find one where it didn’t play ball):